 A similar number admitted to pulling a sickie due to the effects of alcohol, while about 40% said they’d gone to work while still feeling the effects of their drinking.

-Phillip Collins, the Australian Drug Foundation’s head of workplace services, told HRM that employers needed to realise that drinking was not an “at-home issue”, even though the majority of alcohol is consumed outside of office hours.
+Phillip Collins, the foundation’s head of workplace services, told HC that employers needed to realise that drinking was not an “at-home issue”, even though the majority of alcohol is consumed outside of office hours.

 “People don’t really understand the knock-on effect of alcohol.
 They think you can have a party at night and come to work the next day and be fully functional.
 But the truth is, alcohol takes a lot longer to get out of the system than people recognise.
 It impacts your performance.”